Megaton (Fallout 3)

-Appearance
+Description

 Concept art of Megaton by Adam Adamowicz.
 Note the intentional portrayals of the cluttered structural nature of Megaton's buildings and the cultlike attention to the nuclear warhead shown, being parallel to Megaton ingame.

-Megaton, located just south of Springdale, Virginia, is a relatively large-sized settlement area within the Capital Wasteland in the 2008 action role-playing game Fallout 3, developed by Bethesda Game Studios as part of the Fallout franchise.
-In 2277, 200 years after the United States was obliterated by a nuclear war as part of an alternate world history, the Lone Wanderer (the player character) finds themself exiting Vault 101 in search of their father James who fled the fallout shelter to resume a water purification project called "Project Purity" to provide radiation-free water for the area's residents.
-After the Lone Wanderer exits the vault, players may tend to notice Megaton as one of the first structures while setting out for exploration; the location may be difficult to miss unless the player character heads down an opposite road.
-The exterior of Megaton appears as a cone-shaped structure on a small hill with arches around it pointing upward towards the sky, serving as a gate.
-Guarding the gate is a robot called a Protectron, which greets all human visitors like the Lone Wanderer upon approaching it but protects the area from other creatures like giant ants.
-Once near the structure, the bulky metal sheets will be automatically lifted so that the Lone Wanderer can enter the settlement.
-As opposed to the exterior cone-like shape, the interior area is shaped more like a large hole in the ground.
-Upon first entry into Megaton, Lucas Simms, its mayor and sheriff, will greet the player and ensure that they did not arrive to cause trouble.
-He will also ask the player that if they are interested, they could disarm a live bomb in the middle of the town.
+Megaton, a fictional town located just south of the ruins of Springvale, Virginia, is a relatively large-sized settlement area within the Capital Wasteland in the 2008 action role-playing game Fallout 3, developed by Bethesda Game Studios as part of the Fallout franchise.
+In 2277—200 years after the United States was obliterated by a nuclear war in an alternate world history—the player character, called "Lone Wanderer" in the game, exits Vault 101 in search of their father James who fled the fallout shelter to resume a water purification project to provide radiation-free water for the area's residents.
+After exiting the vault, the protagonist finds Megaton while exploring.
+The exterior is a conical structure on a small hill surrounded by arches pointing upward towards the sky, serving as a gate.
+The gate is guarded by a robot that greets human visitors while protecting the area from creatures like giant ants.
+Once near the structure, the bulky metal sheets will automatically lift to allow entry.
+As opposed to the exterior cone-like shape, the interior is shaped like a large hole.
+Upon first entry into Megaton, Lucas Simms (a non-player character like the town's other residents), its mayor and sheriff, greets the player to ensure they do not intend to cause trouble.
+He also asks the player whether they could disarm a live bomb in the middle of the town.
 The name Megaton is derived from the undetonated bomb that Lucas asks them to defuse.
+Prior to the settlement's founding, wasteland survivors used the crater as a shelter to avoid sandstorms after being rejected from refuge in Vault 101.
+Some began to worship the bomb there, forming the Children of Atom religion.
+The crater eventually became a significant trading post.
+Several traders used their earnings to building walls around the crater to protect themselves from hostile groups like raiders and super mutants, which attracted more residents.